 The Democratic Republic of the Congo Gungu Festival masks, dances and songs are seen as African art in America.African dances, songs and masks are sacramental, ritualistic, and an important piece of the traditional culture and art of the peoples of Africa.

 From 1986-1998 the festival returned under the name Festival Gungu, but once again the festival became inactive.
 However, in 2008 the festival was once again renamed the Socio-Cultural Festival Gungu and is now known as the Gungu National Festival.

 The National Festival Gungu or FESNAG is held in Lubumbashi, the capital of Katanga province in the southeast of The Democratic Republic of the Congo.
 The National Festival Gungu aims to promote and make known to the Congolese people diversities of cultures of different communities of the DRC.
-Artists from all 11 provinces of the DRC, from Angola, Namibia, South Africa, Congo, Mali, and international artists participate in the festival.

-"National cohesion, consolidation of peace and the fight against violence against women in the region by the traditional culture."
+From July 19 to 22, 2014 the 14th festival took place in Bukavu, capital of South Kivu province, the theme was "National cohesion, consolidation of peace and the fight against violence against women in the region by the traditional culture."
 This year’s event is scheduled for July 13-15, 2015 in Gungu, Kikwit in the southwestern part of the Democratic Republic of Congo.
 The theme for this year’s festival is “The permanence and revival of cultural values, a catalyst for development."